 - Specify the address and port of the SNMP primary agent.

-- On each server instance, enable the SNMP subagent.
+- On each Directory Server instance, enable the SNMP subagent.

 Enable the SNMP Subagent Alert Handler so that the sub-agent sends traps for